 by Steven D. Kaehler

-This is the fifth in a series of six articles intended to share information and experience in the realm of fuzzy logic (FL) and its application.
-This article will continue the tutorial discussion on FL by looking at the output membership function and several inference processes.
-The next article will wrap up the discussion of the ongoing example.
-To further explore the topic of FL, references are included for interested readers.
+This is the sixth and final article in a series intended to share information and experience in the realm of fuzzy logic (FL) and its application.
+This article will conclude the tutorial discussion of the ongoing FL example.
+For the interested reader, informational references are included.